Synthetixio/SIPs/SCCP/sccp-91.md

 |          sETH         	|     27     	|
 | **Total**             	|   **54**    |

 Rewards on sETH shorts now amount to 24k SNX per week, due to the transition from sDAO funding to inflationary supply funding as per [SCCP-89](https://sips.synthetix.io/SCCP/sccp-89).
-With the current cap being reached,  users are not able to open shorts on sBTC shorts and sETH, resulting in the APY on shorts surging to 100%, while it was 50% pre-reward boost.
+With the current cap being reached,  users are not able to open shorts on sBTC or sETH, resulting in the APY on shorts surging to 100%, while it was 50% pre-reward boost.
 Therefore this SCCP suggests to increase `maxDebt` to sUSD 65 million and to revise it gradually lower in future if excess capacity isn't fully utilized, as rewards are decreased back down.

 ## Copyright